 This is another reason why ActivePipe recommends the use of a buyer matched panel in conjunction with a broader "latest listings" panel, so that you communicate with all of your contacts, regardless of having matching buying criteria or not.

-* Not all CRM integrations encompass contact preference data.
+* Not all CRM integrations send/receive contact preference data.
 Contact the ActivePipe support team to discuss.